Curriculum enrichment and extra-curricular activities

-Our School is an inclusive environment and we endeavour to make all our children welcome, so that they look forward to their School day.
+Our School is an inclusive environment and we endeavour to make all our children welcome, so that they look forward to their school day.
 We respond to every child’s needs, recognising that everyone develops differently and flourishes with individual challenges.
-We work at all times in partnership with parents and, as a result of our high number of trained teaching assistants, we are able to provide individual and small group support to assist children in overcoming any difficulties.
+We work at all times in partnership with parents and, as a result of our trained teaching assistants, we are able to provide individual and small group support to assist children in overcoming any difficulties.
 We also seek advice from other professionals where necessary.
-All areas of our School building have been adapted for disabled children.
+All areas of our school building have been adapted for disabled children.
 Our classrooms provide a positive environment for children with dyslexic-type difficulties.

 We regularly have children who demonstrate a significantly higher level of ability than the average in one or more areas of the curriculum.
 Typically, able pupils demonstrate academic performance significantly above age-related expectations in one subject; while gifted pupils excel academically across two or more subjects (e.g. Literacy, Mathematics, Science) and talented pupils excel creatively (e.g. Art, Music, P.E. or creative thinking).

-The School’s aim is to raise the achievements of all pupils by providing lessons which meet the needs of the most able: this can be achieved through targeted questioning, open-ended work, developing pupils’ independent research and inquiry skills and other strategies.
+The school’s aim is to raise the achievements of all pupils by providing lessons which meet the needs of the most able: this can be achieved through targeted questioning, open-ended work, developing pupils’ independent research and enquiry skills and other strategies.
 Therefore the needs of the children can be met in most cases through normal classroom provision.